IBM Cloud Docs

 Currently, flow logs collect Transmission Control Protocol (TCP) and User Datagram Protocol (UDP) traffic, but not Internet Control Message Protocol (ICMP) traffic.

 Each flow log object contains individual flow logs.
-To view or analyze the flow logs, follow these steps.
+To view or analyze the flow logs, use the IBM Analytics Engine.
+For more information, see the IBM Analytics Engine Getting started tutoral.

 Flow log data format